 As Renault, the team took two top three finishes, with Fernando Alonso in 2005 and Robert Kubica in 2010.
 Their Lotus guise also brought two podium results – with Kimi Raikkonen and Romain Grosjean finishing third in 2012 and 2015 respectively.

 2020 marked the first time since 2011 that the team scored with both cars at the Belgian Grand Prix.
 Daniel Ricciardo finished fourth, while Esteban Ocon came home fifth.
 It was the team’s first double top five result at the track since 1992.
-Last year, Ocon finished seventh while Fernando Alonso finished outside of the points in eleventh.
+Both drivers scored again in 2022.

 Alfa Romeo won twice at Spa in the 1950s, with Juan Manuel Fangio in 1950 and with Giuseppe Farina in 1951.
 Those two drivers also took pole here for the team in the opposite year to which they won the race.
 Luigi Fagioli made it a 1-2 finish for Alfa Romeo in 1950, the third of four 1-2 finishes in the team’s history.